Request Free Consultation

 Denver Dog Bite Injury Lawyer, John Lee

 Colorado law has a strict two-year time limit from the date of the dog attack for victims of dog attacks to file a personal injury lawsuit against the dog’s owner or another responsible party.
-If you choose to pursue compensation through a dog bite claim, you should contact an attorney as soon as possible, as it takes time to build a strong case.
+If you choose to pursue compensation through a dog bite claim, contact a Denver dog bite lawyer with Fuicelli & Lee as soon as possible.
+Building a strong case that covers all your damages can take time.

 Contact a Denver Dog Bite Attorney